Do Membership Inference Attacks Work on Large Language Models?: Conclusion

 \section{Conclusion}

 We shed light on the difficulty of membership inference against LLMs from the lens of an adversary.
-Our results suggest two possibilities: (1) data does not leave much of an imprint, owing to characteristics of the pre-training process at scale, such as large datasets and single-epoch training, and (2) the similarity between in and out members (which we demonstrate via \ngram\ overlap), coupled with huge datasets, makes this distinction fuzzy, even for an oracle.
-Having a better understanding of the first possibility is especially critical for privacy audits.
-While it may be possible to increase leakage via stronger attacks \cite{casper2024blackbox} in such a scenario, the second scenario requires rethinking the membership game itself.
+Our results suggest two possibilities: (1) data does not leave much of an imprint, owing to characteristics of the pre-training process at scale, such as large datasets and single-epoch training, and (2) the similarity between in and out members (which we demonstrate via \ngram\ overlap), coupled with huge datasets, makes this distinction fuzzy.
+While MIA performance could improve via stronger attacks \citep{casper2024blackbox}, the second factor requires rethinking the membership game itself.
 Our empirical results suggest that both of these might be confounding factors while measuring leakage.
-The membership inference game needs to be extended for such generative models to better align with information leakage that adversaries and auditors may care about.
-While data extraction \cite{carlini2023quantifying, grynbaum2023the, chang2023speak} takes a right step in this direction, the fraction of such data is relatively tiny and the adversary has no control over what training data is regurgitated.
+The membership inference game needs to be extended for such generative models to better align with information leakage that adversaries and auditors may care about, such as user-level leakage \citep{kandpal2023user} and PII \citep{lukas2023analyzing}.
 In the meanwhile, special care should thus be taken to avoid unintentional distributional shifts while constructing non-members for MIA benchmark construction.